-The 2020 budget surplus that remains unused by the JU will be included at the beginning of 2021 in the 2021 budget of the SESAR JU.
+A part of the 2020 budget surplus that remains unused by the JU is included in the 2021 budget of the SESAR JU.
+Detailed information can be found in the Annex III 'Financial resources (tables) - 2021-2023'.

 Given the multiannual nature of the SESAR 2020 Programme, and in line with the SESAR JU Financial Rules, cancelled appropriations may be entered in the estimates of revenue and expenditure up to the following 3 financial years.
-Furthermore, according to Commission Decision C(2019) 5447 of 16 July 2019, Article 12(2) of the revised SESAR JU Financial Rules provides that in order to ensure the continuity of the SESAR JU operation until its termination, appropriations related to administrative expenditure (55) may, under conditions defined therein, be entered in the estimates of revenue and expenditure up to the 4 financial years following the last payment of the EU financial contributions as per Article 4(3) of SESAR JU basic act.
-Therefore, the commitment appropriations that are unused by the end of 2020 will be carried over to 2021.
-The related payment appropriations will have to be reinscribed into the budget of each year according to the assessment of the needs.
-Any commitment and payment appropriations that are left after the closure of the contractual obligations and considered not to be needed in the following years (if eligible for carry-over) would be cancelled in 2021 (see Annex III, Table 3).
+Furthermore, according to Commission Decision C(2019) 5447 of 16 July 2019, Article 12(2) of the revised SESAR JU Financial Rules provides that in order to ensure the continuity of the SESAR JU operation until its termination, appropriations related to administrative expenditure up to the 4 financial years following the last payment of the EU financial contributions as per Article 4(3) of SESAR JU basic act.
+Therefore, the commitment appropriations that are unused by the end of 2020 have been carried over to 2021.
+The related payment of the needs.